 Butchers stopped work too, leaving the public with meatless weekends.
-Postal workers snarled up mail for weeks with a go-slow and police inter-preters caused court delays by similar action.
+Postal workers snarled up mail for Postal workers snarled up mail for weeks with a go-slow and police interpreters caused court delays by similar action.
 Unlicensed hawkers enjoyed uninterrupted trading when the anti-hawker squad abandoned its duties and dental technicians caused distress by refusing to make plates and dentures.

-The secretary for the civil service, as management spokesman, maintained that the "small minority" of civil sertract the right people to keep the administrative machinery running efficiently.
+The secretary for the civil service, as management spokesman, maintained that the "small minority" of civil sertract the right people to keep the administrative machinery running effi-